 Need a family-friendly hike?
 Fallen Leaf has you covered.
 Numerous gentle trails contour around the lake, Taylor Creek, and the nearby campground, with views of Mt.
 Tallac and the Desolation Wilderness.
 It’s a great hike to find wildflowers in the spring, and the aspens along Taylor Creek are beautiful in the fall.
 Approximately 1-3 miles round trip.

 Cascade Falls Hike

-This short hike near Emerald Bay is best enjoyed in the spring, when Cascade Falls is at its peak.
+This short hike, Cascade Falls Trail, near Emerald Bay is best enjoyed in the spring, when Cascade Falls is at its peak.
 The trail contours along a mountain overlooking Cascade Lake, with views of Lake Tahoe and Desolation Wilderness.
 Ambitious hikers can head back to the Bayview trailhead and hike up to Maggie’s Saddle into the Desolation Wilderness.
 Approximately 2 miles round trip.

 Van Sickle Trail Hike